What is Foundation Training?

 In order to practise unsupervised as a doctor in the UK, you will need to complete one year of Foundation Training.
 Upon successful completion of Foundation Year 1 doctors can apply to fully register with the General Medical Council.
 Completion of the full two-year programme is required to progress to Specialty training in the NHS.

 The programme follows the same curriculum and outcomes as the standard foundation programme.
-However, it also includes a period (equivalent to one of the six rotations) of academic research during the second year (F2).
+However, it also includes a period (equivalent to one of the six rotations) of academic research usually during the second year (F2).
+Most placements offer a four-month block (the last of the six rotations) for the specialist activity but some do offer more of a day release model over a longer period of study.

-About 5% of foundation training posts each year (around 450) are academic foundation posts and competition for places is intense.
+About 8% of foundation training posts each year (around 550) are specialised foundation posts.

-So, if you are considering a career in research, fancy developing innovative cures for diseases, or want to share your knowledge with future trainees as an educator, an Academic Foundation Programme will give you first-hand experience of this environment.
+So, if you are considering a career in research, fancy developing innovative cures for diseases, or want to share your knowledge with future trainees as an educator, a SPF will give you first-hand experience of this environment.

 You’ll need excellent clinical skills, a strong record of academic achievement and ideally some published research or teaching experience.